 - Funding for materials for the overhaul of LCDR carriage 3188 and SR Hastings-line Maunsell 3687.

 - Funding for engineering apprentice training positions in our workshops.

-- Seedcorn funding for phase 4 of Operation Undercover, at Horsted Keynes.
+- Funding for phase 4 of Operation Undercover, at Horsted Keynes.

 - Materials for the overhaul of LBSC Milk/Fruit Van 270, SECR wagons and GWR Wagon 87782.